 Figure 2.
 Molecular orbital plots of Py-TPE and Py-TriPE calculated at B3LYP/6-31G level.

-Given the nodal plane of the pyrene passes through the C2 and C7 carbon atoms, the TPE moieties at the 2,7-positions shows a weak electron interaction with the pyrene core.
+Given the nodal plane of the pyrene passes through the C2 and C7 carbon atoms, the TPE moieties at the 2,7-positions show a weak electron interaction with the pyrene core.
 As shown in Figure 2, the HOMOs of the Py-TPE and Py-TriPE were delocalized over the entire molecular frameworks along the Z-axis of the pyrene core, whilst the electron cloud of the LUMO of the Py-TPE is mainly located on the pyrene core.
 We note though that the LUMO of Py-TriPE is almost spread across the entire molecule via the C=C bonds.
 The different electron distributions arise from the expanding π-conjugation, which we propose significantly affects the intrinsic intramolecular charge transfer.
 The HOMO-LUMO gaps were calculated at 3.70 eV for Py-TPE and 3.73eV for Py-TriPE, respectively.
 Furthermore, experimental HOMO values of Py-TPE and Py-TriPE were evaluated by cyclic voltammetry in 0.1 M CH2Cl2/ TBAP (tetrabutylammonium perchlorate) at room temperature under N2 atmosphere, using Fc/Fc+ as the internal reference.
 Both compounds showed an irreversible oxidation process with a similar onset oxidation potential (Eonsetox) of 0.77 and 0.75 V. Therefore, the HOMO levels are estimated from the Eonsetox by using the empirical formula HOMO = -(4.8 + Eoxonset - Eox fconset). and the LUMO values could be determined according to equation LUMO = HOMO + Eg (eV), where Eg was estimated from UV-vis absorption.
-The electrochemical properties data are summarized in Table S1.
-The results indicated the experimental data is in good agreement with the DFT calculations
+The electrocdata are summarized in Table S1.
+The results indicated the experimental data is in good agreement with the DFT calculations.

 OLED Device fabrication and characterization

 Considering the excellent thermal stability and high PL properties of Py-TPE and Py-TriPE, four multilayer non-doped OLEDs devices were fabricated with the following structures: ITO/HATCN (5 nm) /TAPC (40 nm) /TCTA (5 nm) /EML (20nm)/ETL (45 nm)/ Liq (2 nm)/Al (Figure 3). where the 1,4,5,8,9,11-hexaazatriphenylenehexacarbonitrile (HATCN), 4,4’-cyclohexylidenebis[N,N-bis(4-methylphenyl)benzenamine] (TAPC) and tris(4-carbazoyl-9-ylphenyl)amine (TCTA) were adopted as hole-transporting layers (HTL), and the pyrene-based AIEgen as the light-emitting layer.
-Furthermore, to improve the efficiency of these OLEDs, 1,3-bis[3,5-di(pyridin-3-yl)phenyl]benzene (BmPyPB) and bis[2-(2-hydroxyphenyl)pyridinato]beryllium (Bepp2) were used as the electron-transporting layer (ETL) in devices 13 and devices 2 4, respectively.
+Furthermore, to improve the efficiency of these OLEDs, 1,3-bis[3,5-di(pyridin-3-yl)phenyl]benzene (BmPyPB) and bis[2-(2-hydroxyphenyl)pyridinato]beryllium (Bepp2) were used as the electron-transporting layer (ETL) in devices 1-3 and devices 2- 4, respectively.
 Figures 4a-d display the EL spectra, the voltate-current density-Luminance (V-I-L), the external quantum efficiency versus current density and the current density versus current efficiency curve, and the EL properties of devices 1-4 are summarized in table 2.